michiard/CLOUDS-LAB/labs/pig-lab/README.md

 + Cluster execution: you can use ```hdfs dfs``` from the command line

-+ Inspecting your job status on the cluster: you can identify your job by name (try to use a original/unique name for the pig script you submit, and also check for your unix login) and check its status using the Web UI of the JobTracker so far.
-Make sure to obtain useful information, for example, what optimization Pig brings in to help reducing the I/O throughput.
++ Inspecting your job status on the cluster: you can identify your job by name (try to use a original/unique name for the pig script you submit, and also check for your unix login) and check its status using the Web UI of the Resource Manager.
+Make sure to obtain useful information, for example, what optimization Pig brings in, to help reducing I/O costs and ultimately achieve better performance.

 ### Questions:

-+ Q1: Compare between Pig and Hadoop, including their pros and cons
++ Q1: Compare execution times between your Pig and Hadoop MapReduce jobs: which is faster?
+What are the overheads in Pig?
 + Q2: What does a ```GROUP BY``` command do?
 In which phase of MapReduce is ```GROUP BY``` performed in this exercise and in general?
 + Q3: What does a ```FOREACH``` command do?
 In which phase of MapReduce is ```FOREACH``` performed in this exercise and in general?
-+ Q4: Explain very briefly how Pig works (i.e. the process of Pig turning a Pig Latin script into runnable MapReduce job(s))

 ## Exercise 2:: Working with Online Social Networks data
-In this exercise we will work on a Twitter dataset that was obtained from this project: [Link][tw-data].
+In this exercise we use a small dataset from Twitter that was obtained from this project: [Link][tw-data].
 For convenience, an example of the twitter dataset is available in the ```sample-input directory```.
-A larger dataset is available in the private HDFS deployment in the laboratory: look up in the directory ```\laboratory\input\twitter_big.txt```.
+Larger datasets are available in the private HDFS deployment of the laboratory: look up the following two files ```/laboratory/twitter-small.txt``` and ```/laboratory/twitter-big.txt```

 The format of the dataset (both local and cluster) is the following: